Travel Guide to Vidin Bulgaria

 Set along the banks of the Danube, Vidin is one of Bulgaria’s oldest riverfront cities.
 The city of Vidin, located in the northwest area of Bulgaria, links Bulgaria with the Romanian town of Kalafat thanks to daily ferry service.

-With a mixture of Roman, Turkish, medieval Bulgarian, and modern architecture, Vidin's landscape contains well-preserved buildings, colourful gardens, and the lovely Danube as a backdrop.
+With a mixture of Roman, Turkish, medieval Bulgarian, and modern architecture, Vidin’s landscape contains well-preserved buildings, colorful gardens, and the lovely Danube as a backdrop.
 Vidin houses an excellent port from which many Danube cruises depart.

 - Province: Vidin

 - Population: 68,506 (Year 2005)

 - Postcode: 3700

 - Area Code: 094

 - Geographic Coordinates: 43° 59′ North, 22° 52′ East

 Though some historians believe that Vidin most likely was established by Thracian tribes, others feel there is a link to Celtic tribes from that era.
 Like many Bulgarian towns and cities, there is no firm archaeological proof to back this claim up.
 It is not until the Romans that a documented history of Vidin begins.
 Between 3 B.C. and 46 A.D., Vidin (then Bononia) was part of the Roman province called Misia.